strimzi/proposals/README.md

 ---

-Strimzi is a <a href="http://cncf.io">Cloud Native Computing Foundation</a> sandbox project.
+Strimzi is a <a href="http://cncf.io">Cloud Native Computing Foundation</a> incubating project.

 ![CNCF ><](./logo/cncf-color.png)